 Our first location was a storefront on Kedzie Avenue in North Park.
 In the 1990s, we obtained nonprofit status as the North Park Friendship Center.
 In 2005, we moved to Foster Avenue to better serve the Albany Park and North Park neighborhoods.

 We opened a second location, the Lincoln Square Friendship Center, in 2013.
 This enabled us to expand our service area to Lincoln Square, Ravenswood and West Ridge, increase our hours of operation, and host a monthly pet food pantry, which later became a permanent program.

-A former Chinese restaurant, the new Friendship Center building offered a commercial kitchen, seating area, and more square footage than any other facility in our history.
+A former Chinese restaurant, our new building offered a commercial kitchen, seating area, and more square footage than any other facility in our history.
 We immediately began serving hot meals, and we’re glad we had the extra space to rapidly expand our capacity during COVID-19.